suomitek/suomitek-appboard/CONTRIBUTING.md

 # Contributing

-When contributing to Kubeapps, please first discuss the change you wish to make via an issue with this repository before making a change.
+When contributing to Suomitek-appboard, please first discuss the change you wish to make via an issue with this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.